heijligen/bls_extensions/bls_signed_entry_extention.md

 # Boot Loader Specification Signed Entry Extension
-## Status: Draft, 2019-01-01, Thomas Heijligen <src@posteo.de>
+## Status: Draft, 2019-01-08, Thomas Heijligen <src@posteo.de>

 The Boot Loader Specification has no features for measured or verified boot.
 This Extension will add support for it.
+This extention will only work if the signer has full controll over the system.

 [Introduction about secureing the boot process]

 [introduction and benefits of this  procedure]
-On EFI systems the PE files have an embedded signature.
-Other filetypes haven't this feature. with saving the signature in seperatly we doesn't depent on a single file type. with storing the hash in the config file and signing this file we enshure that files we measure are those we want.
+UEFI PE files have the option for embedded signatures.
+Other filetypes havn't this option.
+When saving the signature in seperat file we does not depent on a single PE file.
-It give us the flexebility to have multible security level depending on for wich files we add checksums to the entry config file. it is possible to ship systems wich can only boot in a specific configuration when they are not unlocked.
-On user controlled system the user signes his files himsilf to have full controll over the bootlabe system.

-On efi systems the loader ($BOOT/EFI/..) stores the users public key and is signed wich efi stuff. on open source firmware the loader in the firmware handles the public key management.

 This extention adds new files to $BOOT/loader/entries/: